lightoj-dev/problem-tutorials/1005/en.md

 |✔|✔| ✔| ✔|rook |✔|

 ** There has arised a strong problem (overflow) with the above solution:
 If the problem was a modulo problem that would not be a problem.
-But it's a non-modulo problem where the problem setter gurrentees that our number of way will be not greater than 10<sup>14</sup>.
+But it's a non-modulo problem where the problem setter guarantees that our number of way will be not greater than 10<sup>14</sup>.
 So what we will do is:

 1) Find k! first (k! has to be less than 10<sup>14</sup> we will prove it in editorial 2)

 2) Then build (n<sup>2</sup> * (n-1)<sup>2</sup> * (n-2)<sup>2</sup> .....* (n-k+1)<sup>2</sup>) this equation taking one(i * i) at a time using loops.
 And divide them (nominator and denominator) by their greatest common divisor (GCD) so there occurs no chance of being overflow.

 ## Solution(accepted) of Editorial 1 in c++